undersight/undersight.co/src/pages/projects/matcher/index.md

 <article role="article">

-I started out by enlisting the help of my good friend and developer-extraordinaire [Filipe Pires](http://www.filipepires.me) to put together an algorithm that would take a certain number of players, along with some skill stats we got everyone to compile, and generate the most tightly balanced set of teams possible.
+I started out by enlisting the help of my good friend and developer-extraordinaire Filipe Pires to put together an algorithm that would take a certain number of players, along with some skill stats we got everyone to compile, and generate the most tightly balanced set of teams possible.
 It worked nicely for a while, but because we had to feed the algorithm all of the stats manually, it actually turned out to require more work than before, so we went looking for a way to automate the process somehow.

 > The answer was a small Web app where users could do it all: rate people they've played with according to a set of stats, create matches, invite other players, set up balanced teams, etc.

-I had just started working at [Kollegorna](https://www.kollegorna.se/en), where Ruby on Rails was king, so I took the chance to teach myself some Rails and started building what would eventually become Matcher.
+I had just started working at [Odd Camp](https://www.odd.camp/), where Ruby on Rails was king, so I took the chance to teach myself some Rails and started building what would eventually become Matcher.

 But first, we needed a brand.